burdiuz/js-backbone-properties/README.md

 ### Model.property()

 This method has up to 4 arguments with only first argument required, other are optional.
- 1. `name` -- Model attribute name for which property should be created
+ 1. `name:String` -- Model attribute name for which property should be created
- 2. `options` -- Object containing options that should be used on every value update
+ 2. `options:Object` -- Object containing options that should be used on every value update
- 3. `setter` -- Accepts custom setter function or `true` if property should be read-only
+ 3. `setter:Function|Boolean` -- Accepts custom setter function or `true` if property should be read-only
- 4. `getter` -- Custom getter function
+ 4. `getter:Function` -- Custom getter function

 With this method its easy to create computed properties that will not mess with original model
 ```javascript